Samsung/escargot/README.md

 ### Build Options

-The following build options are supported when generating ninja rules using cmake.
+The following build options are supported when generating build rules using cmake.

 | **Option** | **Description** | **Flag** | **Value** | **Default** |
 |-|-|-|-|-|